Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence: Methodology: Categorize Failure Instances

 \textbf{RQ$_1$:} How can we identify ``failure'' especially in tasks that lack hard-label annotations?

 \textbf{RQ$_2$:} How can we determine the finite scope of vulnerabilities (i.e., failure modes)?

 \textbf{RQ$_3$:} How can we efficiently categorize large-scale instances into these failure modes?

-Overall, \textbf{we do not fully trust LLM-as-judge or model-generated confidence} to detect failure cases, due to the lack of transparency and the risk of ``self-rationalized'' reasoning.
+Overall, \textbf{we do not fully trust LLM-as-judge or AI-produced confidence} to detect failure cases, due to the lack of transparency and the risk of ``self-rationalized'' reasoning.
 Nevertheless, the large scale of the evaluation set requires us to categorize instances efficiently beyond purely manual efforts.
 To address this, we propose a \textbf{stratification} approach that partitions instances based on their ``failure'' depth, followed by an \textbf{autoregressive method} combined with \textbf{human-in-the-loop} efforts to resolve the above RQs.
-Figure \ref{fig:method} illustrates the workflow.
-Algorithms are deferred to Appendix \ref{app:algo}
+Figure \ref{fig:method} illustrates the overall workflow.